 Teradata Data Warehouse Appliance 2850 Scorecard Summary

-About Teradata Data Warehouse Appliance 2850
+What is Teradata Data Warehouse Appliance 2850?

 Teradata Data Warehouse Appliance, most recent model 2850, is a fully-integrated system purpose built for data warehousing.
 The appliance features Teradata Database with a Teradata hardware platform with dual Intel Xeon 18-core processors, up to 12TB of memory in a single cabinet, SUSE Linux operating system, and enterprise-class storage, preinstalled into a power-efficient unit.